blcxtranslations/blcx/_translated/chapter-0051.md

 This was all a ruse by Lin Xuan to avoid the suspicion of others.
 In reality, at this moment, he had arrived at a critical point of breaking through the bottleneck.

 With the Floating Cloud technique and the support of the medicinal pills, Lin Xuan made progress with lightning speed in the short period.
 He had already arrived at the peak of the fourth layer.
-With one more step forward, he would be able to step into the realm of the latter layers of the Spirit Gathering stage.
+With one more step forward, he would be able to step into the realm of the latter layers of the Spirit Condensation stage.

 He consumed two mid-grade pills and started to attempt to break through.
 The spiritual power in his body endlessly circulated and formed into a ball in his dantian.
 The vital energy he absorbed mixed with the medicinal power of the pills and continuously supplemented that ball of spiritual energy.